Languages of Catalonia: Literacy

-According to the 2001 Linguistic Census, about 5,900,000 people in Catalonia (nearly 95% of the population) understand the Catalan language.
-The percentage of people aged two and older who can speak, read and write Catalan is as follows:
+According to the 2018 Linguistic Census, about 6,030,000 people in Catalonia (over 94% of the population) understand the Catalan language.
+The percentage of people aged fifteen and older who can speak, read and write Catalan is as follows:

-As a result of the ongoing linguistic policies favouring Catalan, implemented in various degrees by the autonomous government during the last 20 years, knowledge of Catalan has advanced significantly in all these areas, with the ability to write it having experienced the most pronounced increase, from 31.6% of the population in 1986 to 49.8% in 2001.
+As a result of the ongoing linguistic policies favouring Catalan, implemented in various degrees by the autonomous government during the last 30 years, knowledge of Catalan has advanced significantly in all these areas, with the ability to write it having experienced the most pronounced increase, from 31.6% of the population in 1986 to 65.3% in 2018.

 By age groups, those between 10 and 29 have the highest level of Catalan-language literacy (e.g., 98.2% aged 10–14 understand it, and 85.2% can write it); this is attributed to these individuals having received their education in Catalan.

 Geographically, Catalan is understood in northwest Catalonia (High Pyrenees, Aran Valley) by 97.4% of residents, followed by south and western Catalonia, whereas Barcelona's metropolitan area had the lowest knowledge, at 93.8%.
 The situation is analogous for written-language skills, with central Catalonia scoring the highest percentages (61.4%), and Barcelona the lowest (46.4%).

 Barcelona is one of the main centres of the Spanish publishing industry for both Spanish-language and Catalan-language publishing.